The surface category and tropical curves: The decomposition theorem

-In particular, the map $B(\ICsp(\mcC)) \to B(\mcC)$ is a rational equivalence. \end{prop} \begin{proof} For the purpose of the proof we will assume that $\mcC$ has a PCM structure, rather than a symmetric monoidal structure, and that the functor $\ICsp(\mcC) \to \mcC$ is a PCM functor.
-Since $h\ICsp(\mcC) \to \mcC$ is an equivalence and $\ICsp(\mcC) \to h\ICsp(\mcC)$ is a PCM functor, this can always be achieved by replacing $\mcC$ with $h\ICsp(\mcC)$.
+\begin{proof}[Proof of proposition \ref{prop:closed-reduced}] For the purpose of the proof we will assume that $\mcC$ has a PCM structure, rather than a symmetric monoidal structure, and that the functor $\ICsp(\mcC) \to \mcC$ is a PCM functor.
+(This can be achieved by the construction from example \ref{ex:PCM-vs-sm}.)
 Consider the following diagram of simplicial PCM groupoids:

-Here $D_\cd^\cl \subset D_\cd$ is the level-wise full subgroupoid on those $(\ul{X}_\cd, A_\cd)$ with $A_i = \emptyset$ for all $i$. $D_\cd^\red$ is defined level-wise as the full subgroupoid $D_n^\red \subset D_n$ on those $n$-simplices that represent $n$-tuples of composable reduced cospans.
+Here $D_\cd^\cl \subset D_\cd$ is the level-wise full subgroupoid on those $(\UL{X}_\cd, A_\cd)$ with $A_i = \emptyset$ for all $i$. $D_\cd^\red$ is defined level-wise as the full subgroupoid $D_n^\red \subset D_n$ on those $n$-simplices that represent $n$-tuples of composable reduced cospans.
 Similar to the definition of $\Cut_\cd$ we define the face maps in $D_\cd^\red$ by taking the face map in $D_\cd$ and then forgetting closed components.
 In the bottom row $N_\cd \mcC^\cl$ is simply the simplicial commutative monoid where each $N_n\mcC^\cl$ is isomorphic to $(\IN\gle{G})^n$.

-It follows from lemma \ref{lem:B-of-cl} and our previous results that the realisation of this diagram is a commutative diagram of $\gC$-spaces that is equivalent to the diagram stated in the claim of this proposition.
-Moreover, each of the terms is group-like, and so we have a diagram of infinite loop spaces.
+It follows from lemma \ref{lem:B-of-cl} and our previous results that the realization of this diagram is a commutative diagram of $\gC$-spaces that is equivalent to the diagram stated in the claim of this proposition.
+Moreover, each of the terms is group-like (note that $\pi_0B\mcC^\red \cong \pi_0B\mcC$ since there is a morphism $x \to y$ in $\mcC^\red$ if and only if there is such a morphism in $\mcC$), and so we have a diagram of infinite loop spaces.

 To prove the proposition we apply the general fiber sequence criterion theorem \ref{thm:fiber-sequence} to the two sequences of simplicial PCM groupoids.
 For the first one, consider the PCM functor: